MatthewWid/bonk-skins.io/README.md

 * Server-side user input validation and cleansing
 * User login sessions
 * Advanced interactive applications (the skin editor)
-* Safe storing of user credentials
+* Storing of user credentials
 * File saving and loading
 * CSS Flexbox

 # The Skin Editor

 The skin editor code is in `./src/scripts/editor.js`.
-It is implemented with multiple JS canvasses stakced ontop of eachother that are merged into a single image when the skin is submitted.
+It is implemented with multiple JS canvasses stacked on top of eachother that are merged into a single image when the skin is submitted.

 <img src="./doc/skineditor.png" alt="drawing" width="100%" />